 And in nearly all known e-reader formats, plus PDF, at Smashwords.

-Amazon, Kobo, and Barnes & Noble allow you to download free e-reader apps for your smartphone, tablet, or computer; you do not need a dedicated device to enjoy these essays, though they are very nice to read upon.
+Amazon and Kobo allow you to download free e-reader apps for your smartphone, tablet, or computer; you do not need a dedicated device to enjoy these essays, though they are very nice to read upon.

-If you prefer to support your local independent bookstore, you can ask them to order the print version through Ingram; the ISBN is 978-1-312-75460-7.
+If you prefer to support your own local independent bookstore or library, you can ask them to order the print version through Ingram; the ISBN is 978-1-312-75460-7.